-4.3.2 Resolution
+3.3.2 Resolution

-biresolution : bool -> (boolthm)list -> int -> thm -> thm Seq.seq biresolution match rules i state performs bi-resolution on subgoal i of state, using the list of (flag, rule) pairs.
+biresolution match rules i state performs bi-resolution on subgoal i of state, using the list of (flag, rule) pairs.
 For each pair, it applies resolution if the flag is false and elim-resolution if the flag is true.
 If match is true, the state is not instantiated.

-4.3.3 Composition: resolution without lifting
+3.3.3 Composition: resolution without lifting